Prosecutors say Papadopoulos plea is only 'small part' of Russia probe

 "The criminal justice interest being vindicated here is there's a large scale ongoing investigation of which this case is a small part," prosecutor Aaron Zelinsky told the judge, according to a transcript of the proceeding.

 Papadopoulos was arrested July 27 when he landed in Washington on a flight from Munich, Germany.
-Prosecutors asked that his arrest be sealed because any disclosure could "undermine his ability to serve as a proactive cooperator" or prompt other targets to "destroy or conceal incriminating evidence."
+Prosecutors asked that his arrest be sealed because any disclosure could "undermine his ability to serve as a proactive cooperator" or prompt other targets to "destroy or conceal incriminating evidence," according to newly unsealed documents.

 Papadopoulos' plea and cooperation agreement with Mueller's office weren't announced until Monday, shortly after indictments were unsealed against former Trump campaign chair Paul Manafort and his associate, Rick Gates.